History, tourist information, and nearby accommodation

 In 1618 the Parry's sold Welford to Sir Francis Jones, soon to become Lord Mayor of London.
 This is the only time in the long history of Welford Park that the estate has been sold.
 In 1652 Richard Jones, Sir Francis' grandson, had the elegant brick house we see today built by architect John Jackson.
 Richard died without a male heir, and his daughter Mary married John Archer.

-An even biggesr transformation came later, however, in 1840, when a courtyard behind the house was filled in to create the exceedingly large dining room.
+An even bigger transformation came later, however, in 1840, when a courtyard behind the house was filled in to create the exceedingly large dining room.

 Because it is very much a family home, Welford Park house itself is rarely open to visitors.
 Not so, however, for the grounds, which are famous for their snowdrop display in early spring.
 Snowdrop opening times usually run from very late January through February.
 Check the website for current details.